nceglia/nceglia.github.io/about.md

 permalink: /about/
 ---

-This is the blog of Nicholas Ceglia.
+This is blog is a repository of awesome thoughts by Nick Ceglia.